This Dutch-based Usenet newsgroup provider is a hidden gem and quite possibly the best European Usenet provider you may have never heard of.

 Support is available via an online FAQ and an email support form.
 When we emailed support it took around four hours for Eweka to get back to us.

 Eweka accepts payment via PayPal, all major credit cards, iDEAL, and even bank transfer.

 Top Tip - If you happen to be based in the Netherlands, you can also pay for an "instant account" by SMS text message which gives you 24 hours of access for €1.10 plus the cost from your Dutch mobile provider.

-With Eweka you get a lot of Usenet for your money, especially if you pay in advance to take advantage of the free VPN offer from IPVanish and the doubled 100 Mbit/s download speeds.
+You get a lot of Usenet for your money, including unlimited speeds and downloads, especially if you lock in a long-term plan to take advantage of their current special offer.

-Aside from the few minor irritations we noted, our Eweka review revealed a very solid service that is great value for money.
+Aside from the few minor irritations we noted, our Eweka review revealed a very solid service that's great value for the money.